Floer homotopy theory and degenerate Lagrangian intersections: Conley index theory

-When perturbing a flow it may be the case that the topology of an (isolated) invariant subset changes.
-However, under a small perturbation, we may ensure that the Conley index of an isolated invariant subset remains unchanged.
+When perturbing a flow, it is possible that the topology of an isolated invariant subset changes.
+However, under a small perturbation, we may insure that the Conley index of an isolated invariant subset remains unchanged.